oci-landing-zones/terraform-oci-core-landingzone/README.md

     **If your plan continues to fail, please ensure the OCI service is available in your realm.
 All OCI services deployed by OCI Core Landing Zone are available in the commercial (OC1) realm but may not be in others.**

 * **OCI Compartment Deletion**
     * By design, OCI compartments are not deleted upon *terraform destroy* by default.
 Deletion can be enabled in Landing Zone by setting *enable_cmp_delete* variable to true in locals.tf file.
 However, compartments may take a long time to delete.
-Not deleting compartments is ok if you plan on reusing them.
+Not deleting compartments is OK if you plan on reusing them.
 For more information about deleting compartments in OCI via Terraform, check [OCI Terraform provider documentation](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/resources/identity_compartment).

 * **OCI Vault Deletion**
     * By design, OCI vaults and keys are not deleted immediately upon *terraform destroy*, but scheduled for deletion.
 Both have a default 30 day grace period.
 For shortening that period, use OCI Console to first cancel the scheduled deletion and then set the earliest possible deletion date (7 days from current date) when deleting.